Portfolio Title

 I've stayed at home with the girls because family is important.

-and then professional and academic gigs as they can be fit in.
+and then professional and academic gigs as they could be fit in.

-As my girls get older, I'm hoping to have more time to engage in more professional theatre.
+I'm hoping to have more time to engage in more liturgical theatre of my own devising

 That's not a complaint, just a fact.